zivid/zivid-ros/README.md

 ### Zivid SDK

 To use the ROS driver you need to download and install the "Zivid Core" package.
-Zivid SDK version 2.5.0 to 2.9.0 is supported.
+Zivid SDK version 2.9.0 is supported.
 See [releases](https://github.com/zivid/zivid-ros/releases) for older ROS driver releases that supports older SDK versions.